adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 <aside class="l-body box-note" markdown="1">
 We visualize "matrix entries" in linear maps to build intuition.
-Even though following illustrations will sometimes put numbers onto these "matrix entries", linear maps are best thought of as black-box functions.
+Even though following illustrations will sometimes put numbers onto these entries, linear maps are best thought of as black-box functions.
 </aside>